A Unified LLM-Adaptable Framework for Cold-Start Cognitive Diagnosis: Introduction

 \section{Introduction}

-Cognitive Diagnosis Models (CDMs) have become pivotal in educational technology, offering data-driven insights into students' cognitive states across different KCs,as shown in Figure \ref{intro_pic}(c).
-These models are indispensable for developing personalized learning systems \cite{huang2019exploring,DISCO},computerized adaptive testing \cite{bi2020quality,wainer2000computerized} and so on \cite{10.1145/3357384.3357995}.
-Traditional CDMs such as Item Response Theory (IRT) \cite{lord1952theory}, Multi-dimensional IRT (MIRT) \cite{reckase200618}, Deterministic Input Noisy "And" gate model (DINA) \cite{de2009dina}, and Neural Cognitive Diagnosis Model (NCDM) \cite{wang2020neural} have demonstrated significant success in conventional settings where abundant student-exercise interaction data is available.
+Cognitive Diagnosis Models (CDMs) have become pivotal in educational technology, offering data-driven insights into students' cognitive states across different knowledge concepts (KCs).
+These models are indispensable for developing personalized learning systems \cite{huang2019exploring,DISCO}, computerized adaptive testing \cite{bi2020quality} and so on \cite{10.1145/3357384.3357995}.
+Traditional CDMs such as Item Response Theory (IRT) \cite{lord1952theory}, Multi-dimensional IRT (MIRT) \cite{reckase200618}, Deterministic Input Noisy ``And" gate model (DINA) \cite{de2009dina}, and Neural Cognitive Diagnosis Model (NCDM) \cite{wang2020neural} have demonstrated significant success in conventional settings where abundant student-exercise interaction data is available.

 However, these established approaches face substantial challenges in cold-start scenarios where there is little or no historical interaction data \cite{wang2024survey}.
 Cold-start refers to scenarios involving either new students or new exercises introduced into the system.
-Furthermore, new exercises can be classified into two types of cold-start problems based on whether their corresponding domain appears in the training data,as illustrated in Figure \ref{intro_pic}.
-Specifically, \textbf{exercise cold-start} occurs when the new exercises belong to the same domain as those seen in the training data, whereas \textbf{cross-domain cold-start} arises when new exercises originate from entirely unseen domains, posing a more significant challenge.
+Furthermore, new exercises can be classified into two types of cold-start problems based on whether their corresponding domain appears in the training data, as illustrated in Figure \ref{intro_pic}.
+Specifically, \textbf{exercise cold-start} occurs when the new exercises belong to the same domain as those seen in the training data, whereas \textbf{domain cold-start} arises when new exercises originate from entirely unseen domains, posing a more significant challenge.

 As shown in Figure \ref{intro_pic}(c), current approaches addressing these cold-start challenges generally fall into two categories: graph-based methods and NLP-based methods.
 Graph-based approaches, exemplified by works like ICDM \cite{liu2024inductive} and TechCD \cite{gao2023leveraging}, construct relationships between exercises, KCs, and students to establish connections between unseen and seen entities through graph structures.
 Although innovative, these methods are limited by the accuracy of KC annotations and the scarcity of high-quality educational knowledge graphs.